-- screening candidates applying for appointment as Judges and Judicial Justices; as well as screening retired judges' applications for one-year reappointments.
+- screening candidates applying for appointment as judges and judicial justices, and retired judges' applications for reappointment

-- conducting inquiries regarding the conduct of Judges and Judicial Justices; Complaints;
+- conducting inquiries regarding the conduct of judges and judicial justices - see Complaints

-- considering proposals for improving the judicial services of the Court;
+- considering proposals for improving the Court’s judicial services

-- preparing and revising, in consultation with the Judges, a Code of Ethics for the judiciary - the Code of Judicial Ethics and the Justice of the Peace Code of Ethics (PDF -download acrobat reader);
+- preparing and revising, in consultation with the judicial officers, a Code of Ethics for the judiciary - see the Ethical Principles for Judges, which applies to both judges and judicial justices.

 The Judicial Council issues an Annual Report outlining its activities for the period covered.